by Nebula Haze

 If your plants are female they will start growing wispy white hairs that eventually turn into buds.
 If your plant is male, it will grow pollen sacs that look like little bunches of grapes, and these will open up into flowers that can pollinate your buds and make them full of seeds.

-It's important to identify any male plants as soon as possible and remove them from your grow room so your female buds don't get seedy.
+It’s important to identify any male plants as soon as possible and remove them from your grow room so your female buds don’t produce seeds from being exposed to pollen.

-About ~6 weeks from the switch to 12/12, your plant will stop growing bigger and focus completely on bud growth.
+Around 6 weeks after the switch to 12/12, your plant will stop growing bigger and focus completely on bud growth.
+Although that’s true for most strains, some long-flowering or Sativa strains can continue growing taller for longer.

 Your Main Duty After Week 6: Watch Buds & Leaves Closely For Problems

-It's hard to be patient for harvest time after week 6 because you usually aren't seeing a lot of new growth any more, so it might seem like buds are done.
+It’s hard to be patient for harvest after week 6 because eventually the plant stops making much new vegetative growth while buds fatten and mature.
+You usually aren’t seeing a lot of new growth any more, so it might seem like buds are done.
 But even though you might not see it, your buds are getting bigger and more potent each day!

-At this point you're just "holding on" until the end, continuing to do what you've been doing, and watching plants closely so you can react to any problems quickly so you cruise to the finish line :)
+Watch plants closely so you can react to any problems quickly so you cruise to the finish line 🙂

 Next, learn how to determine when your plant is ready to harvest!